-The Office of University Counsel is the in-house legal office for Binghamton University.
-A branch of the SUNY University Counsel's office, this office at the University at Binghamton was established in November 1998 to provide the campus, its administrators, faculty and staff with timely, cost-effective, high quality legal services on all matters affecting the management and operation of the institution.
+The Office of General Counsel is the in-house legal office for Binghamton University.
+A branch of the SUNY General Counsel's office, this office at the University at Binghamton was established in November 1998 to provide the campus, its administrators, faculty and staff with timely, cost-effective, high quality legal services on all matters affecting the management and operation of the institution.

 The University Counsel also works closely with the NYS Attorney General's Office on litigation involving the University in federal and state courts and administrative agencies.